 Meet Brett Brody.
 Brett is a LION and is LinkedIn to over 9,600 professionals.
 Brett and I had the opportunity to talk on the phone for an hour before we LinkedIn (see my criteria below).
 Brett is not a recruiter.
 He owns his own company and is passionate about connecting people.
 If you’d like to connect with Brett, simply send him an invitation.

 Meet Tim Tyrell-Smith.
 Tim is a marketing executive in the consumer goods industry.
-Tim is also the Founder of Spin Strategy, an outstanding source for career advice and resources.
+Tim is also the Founder of Tim’s Strategy, an outstanding source for career advice and resources.
 Tim’s general rule for becoming LinkedIn to someone new is to speak first with that person over the phone.

 1. Never Go Generic

-When sending invitations, always include a personal note in the invitation.
+When sending LinkedIn invitations and requests, always include a personal note in the invitation.
 Answer the question: What is your connection to this person?
 Go beyond something system-generated like “Bob Smith has indicated you are a classmate at James Madison University” (when you know, if you did a little research, the person graduated 8 years before you).
 For example, if you read an article the person posted on the alumni news section, be sure to mention that.
 I also make a point to send a personal note back when I accept an invitation.
 Never forget LinkedIn is about building professional relationships so start it off with professional courtesy.

 2. Be Timely